George O'Hanlon

-George O'Hanlon (November 23, 1912 – February 11, 1989) was an American actor and writer.
+George O'Hanlon (November 23, 1912 – February 11, 1989) was an American actor, comedian and writer.
 He was best known for his role as Joe McDoakes in the Warner Bros.' live-action Joe McDoakes short subjects from 1942 to 1956 and as the voice of George Jetson in Hanna-Barbera's 1962 prime-time animated television series The Jetsons and its 1985 revival.

 Early life

 George O'Hanlon was born on November 23, 1912, in Brooklyn, New York.

 Career

+Radio

+The George O'Hanlon Show debuted on the Mutual Broadcasting System on November 9, 1948.
+O'Hanlon portrayed Joe McDoakes, and Willard Waterman portrayed McDoakes's boss.

 Film

 From the early 1940s, O'Hanlon was a character actor in feature films, usually playing the hero's streetwise, cynical friend.
 He appeared in features for various studios while continuing the Joe McDoakes role for Warner Bros.
 After the McDoakes series lapsed in 1956, O'Hanlon returned to character work, mostly in television (two rare post-McDoakes movie appearances are in Bop Girl Goes Calypso and Kronos, both from 1957).

 Television

 In the 1953–54 season, O'Hanlon appeared several times on NBC's The Dennis Day Show.
 In 1957, he played Charlie Appleby on an I Love Lucy episode, "Lucy and Superman".
 O’Hanlon played a character listed as “Caldwell” in a 1958 episode of Maverick, entitled “Rope of Cards”, S1 E17.
-In 1958, O'Hanlon played a New York publicist for a fashion model, Loco Jones (Barbara Eden) in the syndicated romantic comedy How to Marry a Millionaire.
+In 1958, O'Hanlon played a New York publicist for a fashion model in How to Marry a Millionaire.

 In 1962–63, he voiced one of his most prominent characters, George Jetson in the original The Jetsons, a role he would reprise over 20 years later in two additional seasons from 1985 to 1987.

-In the autumn of 1964, he appeared as a cab driver in the 13-episode CBS drama The Reporter starring Harry Guardino.
+In the autumn of 1964, he appeared as a cab driver in the 13-episode CBS drama The Reporter.
 In 1966, O'Hanlon appeared opposite Jackie Gleason as Ralph Kramden's loudmouthed "bum brother-in-law", on Gleason's first TV show of the 1966-67 season.
 He also made various appearances on ABC's Love, American Style, a series for which he wrote the teleplays and also directed several episodes.

-In 1971, O'Hanlon appeared as a bear trainer on The Partridge Family, season 2, episode 6, "Whatever Happened to Moby Dick?", a drunk in The Odd Couple, season 2, episode 6, "Murray the Fink" and a drunk in Adam-12, season 4 episode 1, "Extortion".
+In 1971, O'Hanlon appeared as a bear trainer on The Partridge Family, season 2, episode 6, "Whatever Happened to Moby Dick?", a drunk, who was jailed with Oscar and Felix in a memorable episode of The Odd Couple, season 2, episode 6, "Murray the Fink," and a drunk in Adam-12, season 4 episode 1, "Extortion".